 This smart matching set are close replicas of an antique training sword acquired by our client.
 We enjoyed working closely with the customer, who provided a plethora of close measures and photographs of the original, to create faithful replicas with a few personalisations.
 Theses swords were recreated for thrust-centric early 17th Century Italian fencing, and as such boast longer blades.
 The original sword’s blade was broken, but the client’s chosen blade length balanced nicely with the dimensions of the original pommels, allowing us to remain true to the sizing of the antique.

 We named these the Ashvin swords, after a pair of divine twins found in Proto-Indo-European mythology.
 The Divine Twins were most commonly seen as youthful demigods, who served as protectors.
 This seemed fitting for slender twin swords with strong hand protection!
 Key features include the hand-forged ambidextrous shell guard, which tapers to meet the rings.
 The steel finish of the furniture allows the ornate wire-wrapped guard to truly stand out, with strands of braided copper and steel.

-A similar bespoke pair of swords would come to £1800 plus postage.
+A similar bespoke sword would come to £1250 plus postage.

 The hand-forged and heat-treated guards and cylindrical pommels are polished to a satin sheen.
 Each guard consists of an ambidextrous shell tapering to meet narrow rings.
 The octagonal grips are adorned with braided copper and steel wire, with Turks head knots to the top and bottom.
 The construction is completed with carved, faceted nuts for blade replacement.